Chemistry (Chem)

 CHEM 116.
 Introduction to Organic and Biochemistry.
 3 Credits.

 A continuation of CHEM 115 with emphasis on basic principles of organic chemistry and biochemistry.
 Includes structures and simple reactions of common organic functional groups, carbohydrates, lipids, amino acids, proteins, and nucleic acids.
 Does not satisfy the prerequisite for any advanced chemistry course.
-Prerequisites: CHEM 115 and CHEM 115L, or CHEM 121 and CHEM 121L; a minimum of a C in either course is required.
+Prerequisite: CHEM 115 and CHEM 115L, or CHEM 121 and CHEM 121L; a minimum of a C in either course is required.
 F,S,SS.

 CHEM 116L.
 Introduction to Organic and Biochemistry Laboratory.
 1 Credit.

 Laboratory to accompany CHEM 116.
-Prerequisites: CHEM 115 and CHEM 115L, or CHEM 121 and CHEM 121L.
+Prerequisite: CHEM 115 and CHEM 115L, or CHEM 121 and CHEM 121L.
 Corequisite: CHEM 116.
 F,S,SS.

 CHEM 121.
 General Chemistry I. 3 Credits.